“French cyber policy has shown itself to be far-sighted and pragmatic” (James Hodge, Splunk)

 Cyberattack: Washington fears that Chinese hackers will disrupt the computer systems of its armies

 The same goes for facial recognition.
-We are not talking about the same thing, depending on whether it involves checking the identity of passengers taking the train or for an anti-terrorist unit to spot a man suspected of wanting to commit an attack.
+We are not talking regarding the same thing, depending on whether it involves checking the identity of passengers taking the train or for an anti-terrorist unit to spot a man suspected of wanting to commit an attack.

 The approach advocated by the white paper is therefore, in my opinion, very pragmatic.
 However, it differs from that adopted by the European AI Act, which places the majority of compliance obligations on the suppliers of the technology, rather than on the different industries which use it.
 An approach by industry is in my opinion more relevant, to the extent that we otherwise find ourselves with very general legislation which, by tackling too many possible cases, risks not working, hindering innovation or even missing certain risks.
 We see this with the GDPR approach to cookies: most Internet users just click without reading the details.